What we do

 Shir Hadash programming celebrate Torah, the Jewish people and Israel.
 Our goal is two-fold: First, to elevate 'traditional' activities commonly found in Jewish communal life - like Torah classes - so that they not merely transmit information but rather transform lives.
 Second, alongside these traditional activities, Shir Hadash also endeavors to create innovative programming that is not so commonly found in today's Jewish organizational life.
 Combining these efforts together, Shir Hadash hopes to leverage our unique position in Jerusalem, the center of the Jewish world, to impact the entire Jewish world.

-Each week, hundreds of people from across the city and across the religious spectrum – as well as groups visiting from overseas – come together to enjoy joyous prayer services, communal fellowship and inspiring learning at Shir Hadash (as well as at our second branch, Shir Hadash on Emek, and our initial site, Shir Hadash in Nachla'ot / now Kol Rina).
+Each week, hundreds of people from across the city and across the religious spectrum – as well as groups visiting from overseas – come together to enjoy joyous prayer services, communal fellowship and inspiring learning at Shir Hadash and Shir Hadash on Emek (not to mention the first Shir Hadash founded - about 20 years ago - in Nachla'ot ... that center now goes by the name Kol Rina).
 Add to the mix meals for singles, musical concerts, lone soldier Shabbat hospitality and Holiday celebrations, and it is easy to understand why The Jerusalem Post ranked Shir Hadash as one of the two most popular Synagogues in all Jerusalem.
 Meanwhile, Israel National News called services here “the hottest spiritual event” in the city.